BankingofThings/BoT-NodeJS-SDK/README.md

 For more information, visit us at [makethingsfinn.com](https://makethingsfinn.com)

 # Requirements
-This SDK works best on devices with a debian-based distrition. like Raspberry Pi or a regular Ubuntu.
+This SDK works best on devices with a debian-based distribution. like Raspberry Pi or a regular Ubuntu.
 To follow this tutorial you'll need:
 - A device with a debian distribution OS, such as Raspberry Pi with Raspbian.
 For further instructions on how to install, check on [Raspberry Pi official documentation](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).
 Or a computer with the following tools:
     - A Unix system (Linux - preferrably Debian based or Mac)
     - NodeJS 8.16.0.
 You can find the version suitable for your device [in the official download page](https://nodejs.org/dist/latest-v8.x/).